stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 ##### Deposit / Top-up

-Participants may deposit into the channel without coordination, as long as both multisig accounts MI and MR already have a trustline for the asset being deposited.
+Participants may deposit into the channel without coordination, as long as both accounts MI and MR already have a trustline for the asset being deposited.

 Participant I deposits or tops-up their balance by using a standard payment